axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 		* `TrackedLeg`
 		* `TrackedLegOfCompetitor`
 	* This isn't mandatory for the framework to work, but it improves its performance, because it's possible to build a processor chain, that filters after each step.
-* Add the data type interfaces to the `Classes` return by  the method `getClassesWithMarkedMethods()` of the `DataMiningBundleService` of the data mining bundle.
+* Add the data type interfaces to the classes returned by  the method `getClassesWithMarkedMethods()` of the `DataMiningBundleService` of the data mining bundle.
-* Add methods to get the contextual information and annotate them, so that they get registered as functions.
+* Add methods to get the contextual information and annotate *Referenz zur Architektur* them, so that they get registered as dimensions/statistics.
+	* *Kurze Informationen über die vorhandenen Annotationen*
 	* To get the contextual data of a higher level data type interface annotate the getter for this interface with `@Connector(scanForStatistics=false)`.
-		* If the data type `HasTrackedLegOfCompetitorContext` should have access to the dimensions of the previous data type (in this case `HasTrackedLegContext`), a method like `HasTrackedLegContext getTrackedLegContext()` is necessary.
+		* If the data type `HasTrackedLegOfCompetitorContext` should have access to the dimensions of the previous data type (in this case `HasTrackedLegContext`), an annotated method like `HasTrackedLegContext getTrackedLegContext()` is necessary.
 	* There's currently no parameter support for functions, except for signatures exactly like `(Locale, ResourceBundleStringMessages)`.
 	* Cycles in the graph of annotated methods aren't supported and would result in an infinite loop during the function registration.
 	* See [Data Mining Functions](data-mining-architecture#Data-Mining-Functions) for detailed information about the annotations.